Immigration to Colombia: Russians

 In the 19th and 20th centuries many Russians went to Antioquia and Risaralda, escaping from communism and the Soviet government.
 The former USSR (1917-1991) included other nations like Lithuania and Ukraine.

 Irish

-During the independence of Colombia, More than 3.000 Irish soldiers fought to give independence to the contry, many were recruited from Dublin, London and other cities to fight with Simón Bolívar's troops to liberate Colombia from Spain.
+During the independence of Colombia, More than 8.000 Irish soldiers fought to give independence to the country, many were recruited from Dublin, London and other cities to fight with Simón Bolívar's troops to liberate Colombia from Spain.
 Subsequently, post-independence Irish immigrants continued to arrive, especially to the departments of Antioquia, Caldas and Risaralda.
 In the first half of 20th century, Irish people arrived in Colombia for a new life and as missionaries to expand the Catholic faith in the country.
 In the last years of the 20th century and first years of 21st century, some Irish people came to Colombia.
 Some came to work in the many multinational companies but a few of them were involved with terrorist groups like the FARC.